Fort Albany (1) |

 (Bear Mountain State Park)

 Located just south of Fort Montgomery across Popolopen Creek.
 It was renamed by the British after its capture (October 1777) to Fort Vaughan.
 The British then abandoned the post shortly thereafter.
-The Bear Mountain Historical Museum is located within the site of the fort.
+The Bear Mountain Historical Museum is located within the site of the original fort.
 The West Redoubt still exists, located near the US 9 traffic circle.
+The majority of the site was destroyed to construct US 9 and the Bear Mountain Bridge.

 Fort Independence (2)

-A small Patriot earthwork defense with barracks.
-Originally named Fort Constitution (b).
-Its purpose was to defend Continental Village, a Patriot supply depot located three miles northeast.
-In October 1777 the British attacked the garrison and destroyed it, along with Forts Clinton (2) and Montgomery (1).
-The site of the fort was on Tethard's Hill (Fort Hill Park) on Roa (Rahway) Hook, near the entrance to Camp Smith.
-Site now obliterated by a quarry.
+A small Patriot earthwork defense with five barracks.
+Originally named Fort Constitution (2).
+Its purpose was to defend Continental Village, a Patriot supply depot located three miles northeast (FORT WIKI).
+Attacked by the British in March 1777.
+In October 1777 the British attacked the garrison again and destroyed it, along with Forts Clinton (2) and Montgomery (1).
+The site of the fort was on Tethard's Hill (Fort Hill) on Roa (Rahway) Hook, near the entrance to Camp Smith.
+Site now mostly obliterated by a quarry, although a portion (9.4 acres) was preserved on Fort Hill Park.

 Located on Galloway Hill (Annsville) to the east of here was Fort Look Out, another Patriot defense that was also destroyed by the British in October 1777.